Claudia has been creating content one post at a time for more than seven years and writes about a variety of subjects.

-It can get tough on families when they're required to be inside over an extended period of time.
+It can get tough on families when they're stuck inside more than usual over an extended period of time.

 Break up the monotony with some family fun!
 While you are at it, keep a running total of how many times each person in your household wins a game.
-When you are no longer required to stay home, treat the winner to a special prize.
+When the family is finally out and about more often, treat the winner to a special prize.

 - Play some card games.